lorenmt/shape-adaptor/README.md

 ## Datasets
 This project evaluates on image classification tasks.
 For small-resolution datasets: CIFAR-10/100, and SVHN, we directly download them based on the official PyTorch data loader.
 For fine-grained large-resolution datasets: Aircraft, CUB-200 and Stanford Cars, you may download the organised datasets with the PyTorch format [in this link](https://www.dropbox.com/sh/m11soye2pj9gvv3/AAAv-aBKOQB65o_1BabkOghaa?dl=0).
 In AutoTL experiments, we evaluated with the dataset available [in this repo](https://github.com/arunmallya/piggyback).

-*Please note that part of the datasets provided in the above links, evaluated in Table 1 (in the original paper) and AutoTL, come from the same source, but they are different in pre-processing: All experiments done in Table 1 were based on raw, un-cropped images; while in AutoTL, the training images were cropped (to be consistent with prior works).*
+*Please note that part of the datasets provided in the above links, evaluated in Table 1 (in the original paper) and AutoTL, come from the same source, but they are different in pre-processing: All experiments done in Table 1 were based on raw, un-cropped images; while in AutoTL, the training images in some datasets were cropped (CUB-200, and Stanford Cars specifically, to be consistent with prior works).*

 ## Experiments
 You may reproduce most of the experiments presented in the paper with the following code.